Table of Contents

 - If you’re not using a supported platform, Convictional will send an email with a link to the order.

-When you (or the seller) fulfill the order, you should upload correct fulfillment information to the platform.
+As you, the seller fulfill's the order, you should upload correct fulfillment information to the platform.
+This can be done directly in your ecommerce platform.

 Convictional checks for fulfillment updates on unshipped orders every 15 minutes.
 If it finds that the seller has added a new fulfillment to the order, Convictional pulls that information in and attaches it to our own stored copy of the order.
 Then, Convictional pushes that fulfillment information out to the buyer platform and attaches it to their version of the order as well.